Cotton Jenny

 "Cotton Jenny" is a song written and recorded by Gordon Lightfoot for his 1971 album Summer Side of Life.
 The song was later released as a single by Canadian country-pop artist Anne Murray.

 Anne Murray version

 Murray's version was released in January 1972 as the first single from her album Talk It Over in the Morning.
 It peaked at number 1 on the RPM Country Tracks chart.
 It also reached number 11 on the Billboard Hot Country Singles chart in the United States.
 The song also appears on Murray's 2007 album Anne Murray Duets: Friends & Legends, performed as a duet with Olivia Newton-John.

+Murray's version omits a verse (beginning with "In the hot, sickly south...") from Lightfoot's original lyric.
+In later years, Lightfoot decided to omit the same lyric when he sang the song at live concerts.